 The positives – and negatives – of cycling

-Part of the impetus behind the push for improving bike infrastructure is the myriad benefits associated with active transportation, which I laid out in detail in my last post.
+Part of the impetus behind the push for improving bike infrastructure is the myriad benefits associated with active transportation.

 We all know the advantages of expanding cycling.
 It reduces wear and tear on roads.
 It improves safety for all road users.
 It helps promote vibrant neighborhoods and may increase retail sales.
 It can fight obesity and enhance public health.
 And it reduces local air pollution and helps tackle climate change.